Randy Greif: Feature film

-Later releases

 In 2007 Greif released Narcoleptic Cells on the Thisco label from Portugal.
 The album is entirely created from spoken word, but is abstracted into sonic atmospheres rather than as a verbal narrative.
 Also in 2007 a CD in collaboration with Anna Homler, Brad Cooper and Adam Smith (under the name of Drift) was released on his own Swinging Axe label entitled Bypass Through The Sky.
 The same year, and also on the Swinging Axe label, a third Shadowbug 4 CD was released called A Thousand Hits Later.

 In 2009, Greif was featured in the documentary film Grindstone Redux discussing the cassette culture underground of the 1980s.

 Alice In Wonderland was released in its 3rd edition, with different packaging and artwork, in 2010 on the Soleilmoon label.

+"Dirt Crawl Blues" was released as a cassette in 2014 on the Banned Productions label and features tracks that are thick, noisy and more beat oriented than his other recent releases.

+Also released in 2014 via streaming platforms on Greif's Swinging Axe label is "Ten Lost Objects" -- a collection of collection of "songs" (though hardly traditional) featuring beats, electronics, cut-up voices and processed real-world sounds.
+Occasionally veering into a dreamy ambience.